69ka/urboot_pin_boot/README.md

 # Project Description

-In this project, we utilize [urboot](https://github.com/stefanrueger/urboot/tree/main) as our bootloader.
+In this project, we utilize uses the excellent Urboot bootloader, written by [Stefan Rueger](https://github.com/stefanrueger/urboot/tree/main) as our bootloader.
 However, unlike the original implementation, access to the bootloader does not occur after a few seconds but is triggered when the PE7 pin is set to low (0).

 ## Key Features